amgt-d1/DOD-kNN/readme.md

 ## Introduction
-* This repository provides codes for bulding a strongly-connected approximete kNN graph and a distance-based outlier detection algorithm on it.
+* This repository provides codes for a distance-based outlier detection algorithm on a strongly-connected approximate kNN graph.
    * Outliers are defined as objects whose distance to their k-th NN is top-N among a set of object.
 * Our algorithm supports metric space.
     * Our codes implement L2 (Euclidean distance), L1 (Manhattan distance), Edit distance, angular distance, and L4 distance by default.